 Once the direct appeal is finalized, you have one venue left to challenge your conviction in state court – a writ of habeas corpus.
-The write of habeaus corpus allows a attorney to fully investigate the case, including off-the-record evidence.
-Your attorney can use this new evidence to overturn a conviction.
+The write of habeaus corpus allows a federal appeal attorney to fully investigate the case, including off-the-record evidence.
+Your federal appeals lawyer can use this new evidence to overturn a conviction.
 Typically in this process you can make claims of ineffective assistance of counsel, and claims of actual innocence.
 You’ll want a federal appeals lawyer who understands the process.

 IAC – ineffective assistance of counsel – is an allegation that the trial attorney’s performance was deficient, and this is what impacted the outcome of the trial.
 Qualified federal appeals lawyers can use this information to help you.
 Minor mistakes aren’t sufficient for an IAC claim.
 Larger mistakes, like not investigating witnesses, not looking for mitigating evidence/facts, and failing to raise clear constitutional claims, can lead to an IAC claim.

 Many innocence claims are publicized through crime documentaries.
-In order to raise an innocence claim, a writ lawyer has to investigate the case, find new evidence which couldn’t have been discovered prior to trial, and prove to a court the defendant is innocent of the crime.
+In order to raise an innocence claim, a writ lawyer / federal appeals lawyer has to investigate the case, find new evidence which couldn’t have been discovered prior to trial, and prove to a court the defendant is innocent of the crime.
 The defendant must prove innocence by convincing evidence.

 Writs of habeas corpus require extensive work.
 Federal appeals lawyers must investigate the entire case, and have to talk to witnesses, review police reports, trial transcripts, evidence, etc. Many writ lawyers follow up on evidence not pursued by the trial attorney.
 Once the investigation is complete, a writ lawyer has to put together a persuasive pleading.
 The lawyer will conduct a hearing in trial court, and appeal rulings in the court of appeals.